The traditional Two Year Fellowship in Vascular Surgery at the University of North Carolina

 The training program encompasses the assessment, diagnosis, and treatment of pathologies involving the arterial, venous and lymphatic systems, as well as various other procedures such as spine exposures.
 The spectrum of clinical cases ranges from the fundamental traditional cases to the exceptionally complex open operations and percutaneous procedures.

 How to Apply

 Applications to the UNC vascular surgery 2 yr program will be processed through the Electronic Residency Application Service (ERAS).
 Applications will go through the National Resident Matching Program (NRMP).
-Links to these websites are provided below.

 The vascular surgery residency is divided into two rotations.
 One rotation is categorized as the “open” service.
 On this rotation the vascular resident’s primary responsibility is caring for all inpatients.
 Training is provided for the evaluation of vascular patients, ordering and interpreting diagnostic tests, medical management of vascular disease, developing technical expertise, and maturing sound surgical judgment.
 Other responsibilities include managing the operative schedule, instructing the general surgery residents and medical students on service, presenting at a weekly vascular conference, and running a “fellow’s” outpatient clinic one day a week.

 The second rotation is categorized as the “percutaneous” service.
 On this service the vascular resident will spend 4-5 days a week in a dedicated state-of-the art angiogram suite performing a wide variety of diagnostic and interventional procedures under the supervision and direction of an attending in Vascular Surgery.
 The resident on this service will also dedicate one day/week either to clinical research or interpreting examinations in the peripheral vascular lab.
 Upon completion of the two years, fellows are expected to have completed the required number of peripheral vascular lab interpretations to take the Registered Physician in Vascular Interpretation (RPVI) exam.